FloSchuberth/cSEM/README.md

 ```

 The result is always an object of class `cSEMResults`.
 Technically, the
-resulting object has an additional class attribute (namely
+resulting object has at least one additional class attribute (namely
 `cSEMResults_default`, `cSEMResults_multi` or `cSEMResults_2ndorder`),
 however, users usually do not need to care about since postestimation
 functions (will eventually) automatically work on all classes.